uniaquinas/emergeX/CONTRIBUTING.md

 ## Contributing with comments on articles

-Most of our experiments are covered on [Our Blog](https://medium.com/cisco-emerge).
+Most of our experiments are covered on [our blog](https://medium.com/cisco-emerge).
 Please comment and share these articles!

 ## Contributing with code